 For those of you who have lost your hair, it can be very devastating, to say the least.
 As a rule, we want to look good.
 Looking good makes us feel good.

 When I lost my hair the first time, my husband and mom bought me a good wig.
 At first, I was very self-conscious about it.
-We didn’t say anything to the girls about my wig. ...Continue Reading →
+We didn’t say anything to the girls about my wig.
+They walked past me a few times and one of them stopped, backed up, ...Continue Reading →

 How could I be so lucky to have such wonderful family support?!
 My family has given of themselves in so many ways, helping me with physical and personal needs.
 They do little things that they don’t think are much at all, but they are everything to me.